James-S-Santangelo/glue_pc/genomic-analyses/README.md

 `snakemake --profile compute-canada --configfile ../config/<configfile>`

 Note that the YAML configfiles in the [compute-canada](./workflow/compute-canada/) directory will likely need to be modified to accomodate the paths on your cluster.

+If the entire repository has been cloned by running `git clone https://github.com/James-S-Santangelo/glue_pc.git`, the *from_bams* branch can be retrieved by running:

+1. `git fetch origin from_bams`
+2. `git checkout from_bams`

 Because it can take a long time to run the pipeline from the BAM files through to all of the analyses, we've included [summary datasets](./analyses/tables/) for all major analyses.
 These summary datasets are used in the Jupyter notebooks, and the code that was used to generate them is also provided therein for transparency.